tedd/DynamicsCrmLINQPadDataContextDriver/README.md

 ## Set up dev environment
   * Delete the drivers from LINQPad if you have installed the binary version.
   * Download the source code and compile it.
-(Some packages from NuGET will be downloaded.)
+    * NuGET packages should download
+	* Ensure that the reference to LINQPad.exe under project References is valid, if not, add reference to your LINQPad installation, i.e. C:\Program Files\LINQPad5\LINQPad.exe (yes, reference the .exe).
+	* If you get Reference errors for Xrm assemblies you can reference all .dll assemblies under src\packages\Microsoft.CrmSdk.CoreTools.8.2.0.5\content\bin\coretools
   * Start LINQPad.
-  * You shoul now see the driver in LINQPad.
+  * You should now see the driver in LINQPad.
   * For every recompile: Close LINQPad, recompile, start LINQPad.

 ## Debugging tips